Think differently: what makes a good strategy

 We see growth with businesses searching “outside of the box.”
 Some are adding other services to their business.
 For example, digital printing, copy and binding services, reselling of stationery items, reselling of IT equipment and even getting into managed print services.

-If you think about it, this is a good strategy, as you already have a cost in your business, so by adding to the basket it is allowing you to enter into other markets utilizing the existing cost structure.
+If you think about it, this is a good strategy, as you already have a cost in your business, so by adding to the basket, it is allowing you to enter into other markets utilizing the existing cost structure.

 We should really be aiming to convert an OEM market into a compatible market, and drive down the percentage of OEM sales against the recycled, remanufactured or new-built compatibles.

-In order to survive, we need to think different, and be different, in this market, and offer a better customer satisfaction all around, in order to remain on top for the rest of 2019 and into 2020.
+In order to survive, we need to think differently, and be different, in this market, and offer a better customer satisfaction all around, in order to remain on top for the rest of 2019 and into 2020.